-A master copy of the Fannin County Employee Policy Manual, which contains the original of all personnel policies for Fannin County, will be maintained in the County Auditor's office.
+A master Personnel Policy Manual, which contains the original of all personnel policies for Fannin County, will be maintained in the County Treasurer's office.
 All employees will be given a copy of the personnel policies on or before their first day of employment.
 Each employee must sign an Acknowledgment Letter on the first day of employment.